jagprog5/choose/perf/perf.md

 ### Stream Editing

 `sed` reads input until it reaches a newline character, and puts the content thus far in a buffer where it is then manipulated.
-Because of this, `sed` performs extremely poorly on input files that contain many small lines (for the `no_duplicates` case below, `sed` with a newline delimiter (default) was 10278% slower than `choose`).
+Because of this, `sed` performs extremely poorly on input files that contain many small lines (for the `no_duplicates` case below, `sed` with a newline delimiter (default) is x50 to x100 slower than `choose`).
 To normalize the performance, the `-z` option was used with `sed` (to change the delimiter to a null char, which never occurs in the input). `choose` doesn't use delimiters in this way, and can't come across this type of pathological case.
 After this normalization, `sed` is faster than `choose` except in cases where there are few substitutions to apply.

 ### Uniqueness